enthought/traits-futures/docs/source/guide/threading.rst

     exit time, and to avoid hard-to-debug interactions between tests in a test suite.

+    In particular, you should avoid completely the use of ``dispatch="new"`` in Traits listeners.
+This creates a new thread with no easy way to shut that thread down again, and while it may be an attractive solution in simple cases it generally creates more problems than it solves for more complicated code.

 -   **Watch your references.** Each Qt ``QObject`` is "owned" by a particular thread (usually the thread that the ``QObject`` was created on, which for most objects will be the main thread).
 From the Qt documentation on